 What is MAPS?

 Becoming a MAPS Eco-Explorer mentor is a great way to help make an impact in the lives of these students through hands-on education and small-group support!
-Mentors will participate in mentor training during Fall term on Tuesdays or Wednesday afternoons in mid-November and continue in January; the garden club will start up in late January and run through Spring.
+Mentors participate in mentor training during Fall term on Wednesday afternoons in mid-November and continue in January; the Eco-Explorers club starts up in late January and run through Spring.
+Eco-Explorers runs on Wednesday afternoons between 1-5pm during Winter and Spring terms, with commitment expected through both terms.
+Transportation is provided from the PSU campus via Zipcar carpool; students with their own transportation can meet directly at the school.

 I am so thankful to have had this opportunity to learn and grow with my student.